chanzuckerberg/cellxgene-census/tools/cellxgene_census_builder/README.md

 - (Optional) Validate the entire Census, re-reading from storage.

 Modes of operation:
-a) (default) creating the entire "census" using all files currently in the CELLxGENE repository.
+a) (default) creating the entire "Census" using all files currently in the CELLxGENE repository.
 b) creating a smaller "Census" from a user-provided list of files (a "manifest")

 #### Mode (a) - creating the full Census from the entire CELLxGENE (public) corpus: